weivall/influx-theme/README.md

 ## Next Release v0.12

 - Add Bootstrap's `Popover` component to the theme and style it
-- Write docs for `Progress Bar` component
-- Add size modifizers to the `Progress Bar` component
 - "Compact" version of `.panel-collapse`
 - Write docs for `.panel-collapse` component